choiruzain-latrobe/sequelize-basic/README.md

 If everything is set up correctly, you should see the message "Connection to MySQL database successful!" in the terminal.

 # Running other Applications
-There are additional files in your project:
+There are additional files in your project, for examples:
 1. add_students_records.js: Defines the students table and inserts student data.
 Execute with:

     ```